 Some of the letters are rather vague.
 You may not think it is clear what will happen to what you owe, or to your credit rating, if you just carry on paying the minimums each month.

 So let’s look at why these letters are being sent out and what your options are.

 New rules to help people stuck in credit card debt

-The Financial Conduct Authority (FCA), who regulates banks and other credit card lenders, has been worried about credit card debt for several years.
-It found that in 2014:
+The Financial Conduct Authority (FCA), who regulates banks and other credit card lenders, has been worried about credit card debt for years.

 Only paying the minimum to a credit card prolongs the time to repay a debt by many years, because the minimum drops slowly each month.